XStepien/laradock/_guides/phpstorm.md

 <a name="InstallPHPStorm"></a>
 ### PHPStorm
 PHPStorm is available as an [Early Access Program](https://confluence.jetbrains.com/display/PhpStorm/PhpStorm+Early+Access+Program).
-Which means it is free of charge if you don't mind a few bumps in the road.
+Which means it is free of charge if you don't mind an occasional bump in the road.
+It's been rock-solid for me.

 - File/New Project
 ![New Project Dialog Box](photos/PHPStorm/NewProjectDialogBox.png) `dockerhost` was added to `etc/hosts` and points to `Docker Host IP`.